mzaks/FlexBuffersSwift/README.md

 ] as FlxbValueMap)
 ```

-FlexBuffersSwift also incorporates it's own efficient JSON parser which is used to transform JSON to FlexBuffer binary.
+FlexBuffersSwift incorporates it's own efficient JSON parser which is used to transform JSON to FlexBuffer binary.

 ```
 let flxbData = try!FlexBuffer.dataFrom(jsonData:"{name:\"Maxim\", birthday:{\"year\": 1981, month: 6, day: 12}}".data(using: .utf8)!)
 ```

-The binary can than be read with no parsing costs in a strong typed way:
+The binary can be read with no parsing costs in a strong typed way:

 ```
 let root = flxbData.root